Five people in military uniforms lying on grass in a circle, with their heads close together.

 • Yes.
 In addition to these sponsors and partners, in November 2024, our main partner, the LSC, was awarded the prestigious Midot Mark for Effectiveness, a distinction that recognizes organizations creating meaningful social impact while maximizing the use of resources.
 This honor is granted following a rigorous evaluation of organizational capabilities that contribute to long-term effectiveness, focusing on the ability to drive positive change in the lives of those we serve.
 The Midot Mark serves as a benchmark for donors and social investors, reflecting our commitment to accountability, strategic impact, and continuous improvement.

-At the Lone Soldier Center, we are dedicated to ensuring that every resource entrusted to us supports our mission to improve the lives of lone soldiers.
+At the Lone Soldier Center, we are dedicated to ensuring that every resource entrusted to us supports our mission to improve the lives of Lone Soldiers.
 Receiving this recognition underscores our ongoing efforts to create lasting social value for our beneficiaries.

 • Yes, Friends of the Lone Soldier is a registered nonprofit organization recognized as tax-exempt under IRS Code Section 501(c)(3).
 Contributions are tax-deductible to the extent allowed by law.
 Our EIN is 85-3162089.